thalamicseg/hipsthomasdocker/README.md

 ## Installation instructions
 - Make sure docker is installed already on your machine or install it from here https://docs.docker.com/get-docker/.

-- If you do not have a THOMAS container built from a Dockerfile, please download the container from dockerhub ```docker pull anagrammarian/thomas```.
-Without this step, the rest will NOT work.
+- If you do NOT have a THOMAS already container built from https://github.com/thalamicseg/thomasdocker,  download the container from dockerhub ```docker pull anagrammarian/thomas```.
+Without this step, the rest will NOT work as this dockerpage only provides the files needed for the HIPS preprocessing step and some wrapper scripts.

-- Download the files using ```git clone https://github.com/thalamicseg/hipsthomasdocker.git``` which will create a **hipsthomasdocker** directory
+- Download the HIPS-THOMAS files using ```git clone https://github.com/thalamicseg/hipsthomasdocker.git``` which will create a **hipsthomasdocker** directory

-- If you had previously built the THOMAS docker directly from a Dockerfile instead of using the dockerhub version, use thomas instead of anagrammarian/thomas in the Dockerfile
+- Note: if you had previously built the THOMAS docker directly from a Dockerfile instead of downloading from the dockerhub, use thomas instead of anagrammarian/thomas in the Dockerfile.
+If you are not sure, run ``docker images`` to see if it says thomas or anagrammarian/thomas

-- Run ```docker build -t thomasmerged .``` inside the hipsthomasdocker directory after the download in step 1 to create a container named thomasmerged.
+- Run ```docker build -t thomasmerged .``` inside the hipsthomasdocker directory after the download in step 3 to create a container named thomasmerged.
 Note the period at the end of the command which is critical.

 - When the build finishes, type ```docker images``` to see thomasmerged listed as a repository.
 If you see it, you are good to go !